University of St. Michael's College: Campus and buildings

 Fisher House and More House both began as residences for men, while classrooms and faculty offices were located in Teefy Hall to the south.
 The Queen's Park Building to the north was built for the Pontifical Institute of Mediaeval Studies.
 A student-faculty centre was built in 1968 as an extension of Brennan Hall.

 The Soldier's Memorial Slype connects the college quadrangle with Queen's Park, its sandstone walls etched with the names of St. Michael's College alumni who died in the World Wars and the Korean War.

 Examples of early post-war architecture at the college include Carr Hall, designed by Ernest Cormier and built in 1954, housing faculty and administrative offices, classrooms and an auditorium.
 At the northern edge of campus, Elmsley Hall was built in 1955 as a men's residence and a new residence for the Loretto College was built in 1958.
 The brutalist concrete building of the John M. Kelly Library was opened in 1969, at the southern portion of the college on St. Joseph Street.
 The former Ontario Research Council building next to the library has been redesigned with classrooms and offices as the Muzzo Family Alumni Hall.

 A private tree-lined street, named Elmsley Place, runs up the center of the college's campus, connecting St Joseph Street to Brennan Hall.
 This street, laid out around the turn of the 20th century, is flanked by a group of five beautiful brick Victorian mansions that constituted Toronto's first subdivision.
-On the west side of Elmsley Place, heading south to north, stands McCorkell and Sullivan House (also known as Houses 2 and 96), and Gilson and Maritian House (also known as Houses 6 and 8).
+On the west side of Elmsley Place, heading south to north, stands McCorkell and Sullivan House (also known as Houses 2 and 96), and Gilson and Maritain House (also known as Houses 6 and 8).
 Both are student residences.
 On the east side of Elmsley Place, heading south to north, are Founders House, Phelan House, and Windle House.
 Founders House, at one point a student residence known as Bellisle House, is currently home to the office of the college's president, as well as other administrative offices.
 Phalen House serves as the rectory for the Basilian priests who oversee neighboring St. Basil's parish.
 Windle House, at the northeast corner of the street, is home to the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies.

 In addition to St. Basil's, the college is home to several other sacred spaces.
 A small Roman Catholic chapel is located on the first floor of Elmsley Hall and is open to residents.
 The Ukrainian Catholic Chapel of St. Sophia, which is operated as part of the Sheptytsky Institute, is located on the lower floor of Elmsley Hall and offers daily services in the Byzantine Rite.
 A chapel dedicated to the Coptic tradition is located on the upper floor of Windle House.
+The Dante Garden sculpture park is also located on the southwest corner of the campus.